theMK2k/retroarch-quick-launcher/README.md

 ## Features / Usage

 - Game Location (the ROM file):

   - run **RetroArch Quick Launcher** with the ROM file as command line parameter
   - let **RetroArch Quick Launcher** be the default application for the ROM file and double click or press **ENTER** on the file in Explorer
   - drag/drop the ROM file in the text box
   - use the browse button ![browse button](docs/browse-button.png "browse button")

 - RetroArch Location:

   - **RetroArch Quick Launcher** stores the RetroArch location, so you only need to provide it once
   - drag/drop retroarch.exe in the text box
   - use the browse button ![browse button](docs/browse-button.png "browse button")

 - Libretro Core:

   - **RetroArch Quick Launcher** stores the selected core per ROM file type, so you only need to select it once per platform
   - use the dropdown list and select the Libretro core you want to use for your ROM file

 - Shader (optional):

   - **RetroArch Quick Launcher** stores the selected shader per ROM file type, so you only need to select it once per platform
   - use the dropdown list and select the shader of your choice

 - Patch Location (optional):

   - Supported patch file formats: `.ips`, `.ups` and `.bps`
   - run **RetroArch Quick Launcher** with the patch file as another command line parameter
   - drag/drop the patch file in the text box
   - use the browse button ![browse button](docs/browse-button.png "browse button")

+- Launch Immediately:
+  - activate this option and the next time a ROM file of the same type will be immediately launched with the current settings
+  - To override this option, hold the SHIFT key while opening **RetroArch Quick Launcher** with a ROM file